Ontario, California: Transportation

 The Ontario International Airport provides domestic and international air travel.
 Because of the many manufacturing companies and warehouses in the city, the airport also serves as a major hub for freight, especially for FedEx and UPS.

 Because Ontario is a major hub for passengers and freight, the city is also served by several major freeways.
 Interstate 10 and the Pomona Freeway (State Route 60) run east–west through the city.
 Interstate 10 is north of the Ontario airport while the Pomona freeway is south of the airport.
 Interstate 15 runs in the north–south directions at the eastern side of the city.
 State Route 83, also known as Euclid Avenue, also runs in the north–south direction at the western side of the city.

 The Amtrak station is serviced by the Sunset Limited and Texas Eagle lines.
 The Amtrak Thruway 19 provides twice daily connections from this station to/from Bakersfield to the north, and San Bernardino to the east, with several stops in between.

 The Ontario-East Metrolink station is located off of Haven Avenue.
 It connects Ontario with much of the Greater Los Angeles area, Orange County, and the San Fernando Valley.

 Public bus transportation is provided by Omnitrans.
-Additional bus and rail connections to Los Angeles and elsewhere are available at the nearby Montclair station.
+Additional bus and rail connections to Los Angeles and elsewhere are available at the nearby Montclair Transit Center.
 A bus rapid transit line known as the sbX Purple Line is currently being constructed, which will run through the city.